AviatrixSystems/Docs/HowTos/AviatrixAPI/multiple_approaches_to_use_aviatrix_api/multiple_approaches_to_use_aviatrix_api.rst

 Introduction
 ------------

-Aviatrix provides REST/RESTful (Representational State Transfer) API to help customers to integrate Aviatrix products or to automate some routine tasks, such as backup-operation for Aviatrix controller, checking active/live VPN users at the current moment for management purpose, etc...
+Aviatrix provides a REST/RESTful (Representational State Transfer) API to help customers to integrate Aviatrix products or to automate some routine tasks, such as backups for the Aviatrix controller, checking the status of active/live VPN users for management purposes, etc.

 Tools